Classification of Printers: Based on Use and Features

 Wireless Printers

 Printers vary in their printing speed.
 Speed matters if you print many documents regularly.
-Let’s understand the main types of printers by printing speed.
+Let’s understand these speed based printers.

 High-Speed Printers